FlyingQuercus/TimbR/functions/README.md

 ## simhit
 This function creates simulated impulse excitation hits that match theory (sine waves with exponential damping).
-The function is quite slow and could be made more efficient by only calculating the non-zero amplitudes.

 ## findhits
 This function exampines a sound recording and makes a list of times when the hits start and end.